hashicorp/terraform/website/source/intro/getting-started/variables.html.md

 ...
 ```

+Once again, setting variables this way will not save them, and they'll
+have to be input repeatedly as commands are executed.

+The third way, and the way to persist variable values, is to create
-Second, you can create a file and assign variables directly.
-Create
+a file and assign variables within this file.
+Create a file named
-a file named "terraform.tfvars" with the following contents:
+"terraform.tfvars" with the following contents:

 ```
 access_key = "foo"